dmikushin/mindquantum/docs/source/installation.rst

                          (ignored if --local-pkgs is passed, except for projectq) --without-<library>  Do not build the third-party library from source (ignored if --local-pkgs is passed, except for projectq)

+  Test related options:
+    --test               Build C++ tests and install dependencies for Python testing as well --only-pytest        Only install pytest and its dependencies when creating/building the virtualenv

   CUDA related options:
     --cuda-arch=[arch]   Comma-separated list of architectures to generate device code for.